-- If the department's recommendation was in favor of appointment, reappointment, or promotion, or the awarding of tenure, and if after TPAC's review, the Provost accepts the recommendation, the appropriate dean will orally notify the department chair concerned and will sign the official letter which will be transmitted to the candidate. - If the department's recommendation was in favor of appointment, reappointment, or promotion, or the awarding of tenure but if the Provost's decision is negative, oral notice shall be given at once to the candidate and the department chair concerned (see below). - If the department's recommendation was against appointment, reappointment, or promotion, or the awarding of tenure, and if TPAC and the Provost find that the recommendation is procedurally and substantively acceptable, oral notice will be given at once to the candidate for promotion and the department chair concerned (see below).
+- If the department's recommendation was in favor of appointment, reappointment, or promotion, or the awarding of tenure, and if after TPAC's review, the Provost accepts the recommendation, the appropriate dean will orally notify the department chair concerned and will sign the official letter which will be transmitted to the candidate. - If the department's recommendation was in favor of appointment, reappointment, or promotion, or the awarding of tenure but if the Provost's decision is negative, oral notice shall be given at once to the candidate and the department chair concerned (see below). - If the department's recommendation was against appointment, reappointment, or promotion, or the awarding of tenure, and if TPAC and the Provost find that the recommendation is procedurally and

-11 For internal cases only; TPAC does not supply a written rationale for cases of new appointments that are not recommended by TPAC.
+&lt;sup>11 For internal cases only; TPAC does not supply a written rationale for cases of new appointments that are not recommended by the committee.

-If the department's recommendation was against appointment, reappointment, or promotion, or the awarding of tenure, and the Tenure, Promotions, and Appointments Committee, upon reviewing the recommendation, find reason to question either the substance of the recommendation or the manner in which it was reached, the committee will ask the department to make whatever further explanations are considered necessary; or the department may be asked to reconsider its recommendation; or a specially convened extra-departmental committee may be asked to consider it.
+- substantively acceptable, oral notice will be given at once to the candidate for promotion and the department chair concerned (see below). - If the department's recommendation was against appointment, reappointment, or promotion, or the awarding of tenure, and the Tenure, Promotions, and Appointments Committee, upon reviewing the recommendation, find reason to question either the substance of the recommendation or the manner in which it was reached, the committee will ask the department to make whatever further explanations are considered necessary; or the department may be asked to reconsider its recommendation; or a specially convened extra-departmental committee may be asked to consider it.
 Whenever a department's recommendation is so questioned by the committee, final disposition of the case shall not have been made until the Provost either accepts the original recommendation or overturns it.